 If you’d like to include a contract terms section, but would prefer full control over the language included, use the “Convert terms to editable text” button.

 Before you send the proposal to your client, make sure to sign it.
 You can do this right in the editor, using the “Sign” button in the signatures section.

 Once you’ve signed, it’s ready to send!
 Use the "Share" button in the top right corner to email a link to the contract to your potential client.

-The subject line and message in the Hectic email is fully editable; just click to edit.
+The subject line and message in the Moxie email is fully editable; just click to edit.
 Then hit send to share your proposal with the client!

 Comments and edits on proposals

 Ideally, your client will sign the contract right away.
 However, some clients will have specific needs, and may ask for a proposal to be amended before they sign.
 If so, they can leave a comment on the proposal directly.
 When this happens, you’ll get an email notification with the comment they added.